Zoidmania/pyllock/readme.md

 - `touch`
 - GNU `make`
     - Tested with GNU Make 4.3.
     - Doesn't work with "standard" `make`.
-Baka relies on features of GNU Make.
+Pyllock relies on features of GNU Make.
 - `python3`
     - You need to have Python available to create the virtual environment.
 Any version of Python that includes the `venv` module (**introduced in Python 3.3**) will work.
 The initial Python instance used to create your project's virtual environment **will not be modified**; only the project's virtual environment will be modified.
-    - To specify a Python interpreter that isn't the default one on your `$PATH`, set the environment variable `BAKA_PYTHON` to the interpreter of your choice.
+    - To specify a Python interpreter that isn't the default one on your `$PATH`, set the environment variable `PYLLOCK_PYTHON` to the interpreter of your choice.
 This variable is only used to create the venv.

 In addition, your Python project must specify its dependencies in a `pyproject.toml` file, rather